Childcare Options - Which is best for my family?

 - Will often do some housework as well as look after your children

-- Privacy within your own home may be an issue as an au pair is regarded are part of the family.
+- Privacy within your own home may be an issue as an au pair is regarded as part of the family

 - Not for children under 3